egaidos/eric_gaidos.github.io/index.md

 There will be more stuff here soon.
 Patience.....
 ## You can use the [editor on GitHub](https://github.com/egaidos/eric_gaidos.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

+I am Professor in the Department of Earth Sciences at the University of Hawai'i at Mānoa.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+##Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown